 👏 Big shoutout to rising seniors Tristan Hunt and Geraldine Nieto on being selected as drum majors for the AHS Pride of the Hornets Band in the 2025-2026 school year! 🐝 This will be their first time leading the band, and they’re kicking things off with training this June at the Panola College Military Drum Major Camp.
 We’re excited to see these two step into leadership and help guide the band into another amazing year.
 Go Hornets!

-17 days ago, Toni Clay
+3 months ago, Toni Clay

 Two Athens High School students, Tristan Hunt and Geraldine Nieto, stand confidently on the football field in front of the Bruce Field scoreboard.
 Both are dressed in maroon polo shirts and black pants, holding drum major batons with a maroon and white twist.
 The sky is blue with scattered clouds behind them.